phamanhtai0410/ICTTM-adam_datalake/examples/example_opensanctions/readme.md

 SecretKeys:  demo-secret-key
 ```

-Click on the "Create" button.
+- Click on the "Create" button.
+- Create Bucket name "warehouse": Click on the "Buckets" menu on the left-hand side.
+Click "Create Bucket".

-## 2. Run example
+## 2. Dags example

 - Copy file in folder dags to $HOME_AIRFLOW/dags folder, normally in ~/airflow.
 Maybe we need create: